 The Food and Drug Administration (FDA) approves prescription drugs such as Nurtec ODT for certain conditions.
-Nurtec ODT may also be used off-label for other conditions.
-Off-label drug use means using a drug for a purpose other than what it’s been approved for by the FDA.
+Nurtec ODT may also be prescribed off-label for other conditions.
+Off-label drug use means prescribing a drug for a purpose other than what it’s been approved for by the FDA.

 Some people experience an aura as part of their migraine episodes.
 An aura refers to unusual symptoms or sensations that can occur before or during a migraine episode.
 It may involve visual disturbances or strange smells.